Our storyteller Joel tells us the Story of Hanukkah

 Our story begins thousands of years ago, in the second century BCE or around the year minus 200.
 At this point in history there was a massive nation called the Greeks and they had formed this military empire and had taken over so much of the known world that they're one of the largest empires, in terms of land mass and history.
 Now one of the territories they had taken over was called Jerusalem and it is the holy city of the jewish people.
-Now the Greeks weren't very nice and they decided that everybody that lived under Greek rule had to follow Greek laws and even worship Greek gods and as a result of this decision they started smashing the of jewish temples and churches called synagogues.
-This was very unpopular and pretty mean if you worshipped your own gods or went by your own rules you were punished by the Greeks.
-So one day a brave, brave man named Judah Maccabee stood up and said; “Hey that's enough!”
+Now the Greeks weren't very nice and they decided that everybody that lived under Greek rule had to follow Greek laws and even worship Greek gods.
+As a result of this decision they started smashing the jewish temples and churches called synagogues.
+This was very unpopular and pretty mean; if you worshipped your own gods or went by your own rules, you were punished by the Greeks.
+So one day a brave, brave man named Judah Maccabee stood up and said, “Hey that's enough!”

 So this keeps happening, they keep falling asleep next to this fire fully expecting it to go out and when they awake the fire is still roaring.
 It happens again and again night after night.
-A full week goes by this fire is still burning and it was supposed to go out on night one.
+A full week goes by.
+This fire is still burning and it was supposed to go out on night one.
 So on the eighth day this fire is still burning and Judah Maccabee returns with the whole Maccabee army.
-They had won, they'd won this military victory against a much larger army, which in itself is a miracle.
-And when Judah enters the temple and sees that it has been fixed up, that this fire is still burning, he acknowledges that his military victory, this fire that sustained his people could only be explained by a miracle.
-God had helped the jewish people.
+They had won!
+They'd won this military victory against a much larger army, which in itself is a miracle.
+And when Judah enters the temple and sees that it has been fixed up and that this fire is still burning.
+He acknowledges that his military victory and this fire that sustained his people could only be explained by a miracle.
+God had helped the Jewish people.

 So, today we celebrate that miracle oil that kept the Jews warm and safe by lighting candles on a really cool candle holder called a menorah, we do this for eight nights in a row.
 We also get eight nights of presents.
 We also eat foods that are cooked in oil - so there are potato pancakes called latkes and jelly doughnuts called sufganiyot.

-So if you see a menorah in a windowsill with some candles burning those people are jewish.
-They're celebrating Hanukkah, usually falls in December so it'll be around the same time as Christmas.
-Those people are warm and safe around a fire just like the Maccabees were a couple thousand years ago and they're also celebrating getting present and eating jelly donuts.
+So if you see a menorah in a windowsill with some candles burning those people are Jewish.
+They're celebrating Hanukkah, which usually falls in December so it'll be around the same time as Christmas.
+Those people are warm and safe around a fire just like the Maccabees were a couple thousand years ago.
+And they're also celebrating getting presents and eating jelly donuts.